This is a collection of Steve Firebrand's short stories which doesn't form part of a novel.

 'Sounds a challenge, hypothetically when I assume the Manager position, it is my oyster?'
 Anne asked.

-'That is the aim, with the ability to delegate anyone to help,' Wendy said.
+'That is the aim, with authority to delegate anyone to help,' Wendy said.

 'So while you are considering the offer, would you like a tour of our team?'
 Steve asked, 'Under the usual process of employment negotiations I have surrendered all my advantages.'